lit/lit-element/README.md

     Property options include:

-    * `attribute`: Describes how and whether the property becomes an observed attribute.
+    * `attribute`: Indicates how and whether the property becomes an observed attribute.
     If the value is `false`, the property is not added to `observedAttributes`.
     If true or absent, the lowercased property name is observed (e.g. `fooBar` becomes `foobar`).
     If a string, the string value is observed (e.g `attribute: 'foo-bar'`).
-    * `type`: Describes how to serialize and deserialize the attribute to/from a property.
+    * `type`: Indicates how to serialize and deserialize the attribute to/from a property.
     If this value is a function, it is used to deserialize the attribute value a the property value.
 If it's an object, it can have keys for `fromAttribute` and `toAttribute` where `fromAttribute` is the deserialize function and `toAttribute` is a serialize function used to set the property to an attribute.
 If no `toAttribute` function is provided and `reflect` is set to `true`, the property value is set directly to the attribute.
-    * `reflect`: Describes if the property should reflect to an attribute.
+    * `reflect`: Indicates if the property should reflect to an attribute.
     If `true`, when the property is set, the attribute is set using the attribute name determined according to the rules for the `attribute` propety option and the value of the property serialized using the rules from the `type` property option.
-    * `shouldInvalidate`: Describes if setting a property should trigger invalidation and updating.
-This function takes the `newValue` and `oldValue` and returns `true` if invalidation should occur.
+    * `hasChanged`: Indicates if a property should be considered changed when it's set.
+    This function takes the `newValue` and `oldValue` and returns `true` if an update should be requested.
 If not present, a strict identity check is used.
     This is useful if a property should be considered dirty only if some condition is met, like if a key of an object value changes.

   * **React to changes:** LitElement reacts to changes in properties and attributes by asynchronously rendering, ensuring changes are batched.
 This reduces overhead